notwa/kyaa/kyaa.md

     }
     return 0;
 ```

-**dirty details:**
-kyaa secretly wraps flag handling in if/else statements with {} blocks.
-do not confuse it for a switch/case method.
-kyaa uses `continue` to handle certain arguments.

 kyaa handles `-h` and `--help` for printing help text.
 additional help text may be defined using `KYAA_HELP`: